Choosing the right apple variety for your recipe can seem overwhelming. But every choice can be made by looking at just a few simple characteristics:

 Best apples for chips

 Granny Smith apples make a nice tart-flavored chip.
-Fuji will be on the sweeter side as will Gala apples (but the latter can be smaller in size).
+Fuji will be on the sweeter side as will Gala apples.
 If you're making chips, check out the tips from Food & Wine.

 You can also soak apples in a water solution to slow browning.
 For more details see the section titled "How to prevent apples from browning."